shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 Shon A. Koren
 August 10th, 2020

+## Introduction

-This is code demonstrating the relationship between human ribosomal protein (RP) structural position and association with the microtubule associated protein tau.
-RP structurual position is based on an “Interface Index” algorithm based on the number of amino acids (AA) interfacing with either rRNA or water (Natchiar et al., 2017, Shigeoka et al., 2019).
+This is code demonstrating the relationship between human ribosomal protein (RP) structural position and association with the microtubule associated protein (MAP) tau.
+Despite its canonical role as a MAP, recent studies have illustrated its role in RNA metabolism and protein synthesis.
+To assess properties of RPs associated with tau, we can use the “Interface Index” algorithm based on the number of amino acids (AA) interfacing with either rRNA or water for each RP (Natchiar et al., 2017, Shigeoka et al., 2019).

 ![InterfaceIndex = \\displaystyle \\frac{{\\sum
 AA}\_{rRNA}}{\\sum(AA\_{rRNA}+AA\_{water})}](https://latex.codecogs.com/png.latex?InterfaceIndex%20%3D%20%5Cdisplaystyle%20%5Cfrac%7B%7B%5Csum%20AA%7D_%7BrRNA%7D%7D%7B%5Csum%28AA_%7BrRNA%7D%2BAA_%7Bwater%7D%29%7D
 "InterfaceIndex = \\displaystyle \\frac{{\\sum AA}_{rRNA}}{\\sum(AA_{rRNA}+AA_{water})}")
+We can therefore couple this index with quantitiative measurements of RP-tau association from mass spectrometry (MS) studies of the tau interactome in human brains.

+## Most RPs are external, but a defined core of internal RPs exist.

 Internal RP proteins have more AA interfacing with rRNA than water resulting in a higher Interface Index.
 A common cutoff for RP structural position is 0.60 (Shigeoka et al., 2019).
-Plotting for the relative frequency of RP interface indices (Fig. 1) reveals most RPs are external rather than internal, as expected.
+Plotting for the relative frequency of RP interface indices (Fig. 1) reveals most RPs are external rather than internal.

 <img src="test_tex_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

+## Tau interactome data from human brain shows high RP association

 Next, load the data from Hsieh et al., 2019 which used label free quantification mass spectrometry (LFQ MS) to investigate the tau